dkuntz811/githubchallenge_kickoff/README.md

 Both controllers are working.
 Need to fix $scope error.

 Weekend 5 complete and sent to instructors. .
 Sent Weekend 4 to instructors for review.

+Reviewd weekend 4 and 5 with Danny.
+Two Assessments to redo.